Should Twin Falls Radio Ban 'Baby It's Cold Outside'? (poll)

 One Cleveland station pulled the song after listeners contacted the radio station, saying that it was inappropriate.

-In today's sensitive world, it makes sense to ask whether YOU want to hear the song or not? (scroll to bottom for poll) Or should we go with the revised version, that was retooled by this pair of songwriters who put a more 'consensual' spin on the classic version?
+My first reaction is to say, 'No way - I'm going to play the song.
+But in today's sensitive world, maybe it makes sense to ask whether YOU want to hear the song or not? (scroll to bottom for poll) Or should we go with the revised version, that was retooled by this pair of songwriters who put a more 'consensual' spin on the classic version?

 What do you think?
 Is the whole thing being blown out of proportion or is it time to make a change?